-One of the world's more exotic destinations, Fiji is a tropical paradise in the South Pacific made up of 322 islands nearly two thousand miles (3,219km) east of Australia.
-Once feared as the haunt of cannibals and fierce warrior tribes, today Fiji is regarded as being inhabited by supremely friendly and welcoming people who are full of the joy of life and consider it rude to rush.
-It has been said that Fiji is where people wear flowers in their hair not to impress, but simply because they like to.
+Fiji is an exotic tropical paradise in the South Pacific made up of around 330 islands, nearly two thousand miles (3,219km) east of Australia.
+Once feared as the haunt of cannibals and fierce warrior tribes, today Fijians are regarded as a supremely friendly and welcoming people who are so relaxed they consider it rude to rush.

-The Fiji archipelago is the hub of the South Pacific with more than 85 flights a week landing at Nadi airport on the main island of Viti Levu.
-From there it is easy to access the offshore island resorts or the other large islands of Vanua Levu or Taveuni.
-Viti Levu has several large towns and the bustling capital of Suva, which is a shopper's paradise and offers an upbeat nightlife.
+The Fiji archipelago is the transport hub of the South Pacific, so domestic and international flights are continually stopping at Nadi airport, the main international airport.
+From there it is easy to access the offshore island resorts or the other large islands of Vanua Levu or Taveuni, as well as other destinations in the Pacific.

 Become our Fiji Travel Expert

 We are looking for contributors for our Fiji travel guide.
 If you are a local, a regular traveller to Fiji or a travel professional with time to contribute and answer occasional forum questions, please contact us.